-The ALS program eventually became part of the Talbot County Department of Emergency Services, now operating five paramedic-staffed ambulances strategically placed throughout the county.
+The ALS program became part of the Talbot County Department of Emergency Services, now operating paramedic staffed ambulances strategically placed throughout the county.
 Kevin’s vision and passion has been a county-wide EMS program operated by the county government for the people of Talbot County.
-The program’s original five ALS providers were recognized by the state EMS agency with a “Certificate of Outstanding Contribution for creation of a system of advanced pre-hospital medical care on the upper Eastern Shore where none had previously existed.”
+The program’s ALS providers were recognized by the state EMS agency with a “Certificate of Outstanding Contribution for creation of a system of advanced pre-hospital medical care on the upper Eastern Shore where none had previously existed.”

-Kevin remains a Nationally Registered Paramedic and is currently working for the Caroline County Department of Emergency Services.
-He retired in 1999 as a state trooper with the Maryland State Police.
-For most of his career he was assigned to the Aviation Division as a flight paramedic and was selected to open up the local MSP medevac helicopter “Trooper 6” in 1985.
-He has a BA degree in political science from Salisbury University and is a graduate of Chesapeake College.
-Kevin is a native of the Eastern Shore and lives in Easton with his wife and two daughters.
+Kevin is currently retired in Florida where he stays active in a variety of sports including softball and basketball.
+He had a 23-year career with the Maryland State Police.
+For most of his time with MSP he was assigned to the Aviation Division as a flight paramedic/trooper and was selected to open the local MSP medevac helicopter “Trooper 6” in 1985.
+He has a BA degree in political science from Salisbury University and is a also a graduate of Chesapeake College.

 Kevin not only worked as a paramedic in Talbot, but also worked for 15 years for the Caroline County Department of Emergency Services, where he retired in 2017.
 He spend the last three years of his EMS career at Kent County (Maryland) EMS.

 Kevin role on the Talbot Paramedic Foundation has been to encourage financial stability which permits a full range of activities to support a great EMS system for Talbot County.
 He does most of the press releases for TPF.